JPoziemski/DRAW/README.md

 http://0.0.0.0:5000/bkapp
 ```

-To stop the docker from running use Ctrl + d
+To stop the docker from running use Ctrl + c

 Docker uses following options: \